BrianYAU-NTEC/olmOCR/README.md

 This model expects as input a single document image, rendered such that the longest dimension is 1024 pixels.

-The prompt must then contain the additional metadata from the document, and the easiest way to generate this
+The prompt must then contain the additional metadata from the document, and the easiest way to generate this is to use the methods provided by the [olmOCR toolkit](https://github.com/allenai/olmocr).

 ## Manual Prompting